Surgery for Merkel cell carcinoma

 When a diagnosis of MCC is made by skin biopsy, the tumor site will most likely need to be excised (surgically cut out) again to help make sure the cancer has been removed completely.
 This fairly minor surgery might cure MCC if it hasn’t spread beyond the skin.

-If the cancer is on a finger or toe and has grown deeply, the treatment might require amputation of all or part of that digit.
+In uncommon situations where the cancer is on a finger or toe and has grown deeply, the treatment might require amputation of all or part of that digit.

 Mohs micrographic surgery